 Can using topical acne treatments affect my ability to get pregnant?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 While not well studied, over-the-counter skin treatments have not been associated with an increased chance for birth defects or other pregnancy complications when used during a pregnancy.
 Studies have shown that, in most cases, only 5% to 10% of the active ingredients are absorbed through the skin into your system.
 Since so little of the medication passes into the body, the amount that would reach a developing baby, if any, is unlikely to be a high amount.

 If you apply acne treatments onto broken or very irritated skin, more of the active ingredients might be absorbed into your system.
-Also, many prescription products can have higher amounts of the active ingredients than over-the-counter products, so the amount of medication from the prescription topical treatments that is absorbed into the body may be higher.
+Also, many prescription products can have higher amounts of the active ingredients than over-the-counter products, so the amount of medication from the prescription topical treatments that is absorbed into the body might be higher.
 However, even these amounts are not likely to cause harmful effects on the baby.

-I read that salicylic acid can cause birth defects in babies.
+I read that salicylic acid (aspirin) can cause birth defects in babies.
 Why is it safe to use as a topical treatment?

 Can using topical benzoyl peroxide during pregnancy cause birth defects or cause any problems in my pregnancy?